-Item Function Live location arrow The arrow moves along the lightbar, tracking changes in the position of the cutting edge.
+Item Function Live location arrow D The arrow moves along the lightbar, tracking changes in the position of the drum edge.
 It shows whether the current position is cut, fill or on grade in relation to the design or target surface.
-Cut The cut zone is red, and is above the on grade tolerance zone.
-The cut zone is active when the current position of the cutting edge is above the design or target surface.
-On grade tolerance or The on grade tolerance zone is always bright green.
-Note - To change the on-grade tolerance zone, go to System Settings > Grade Tolerance.
+Cut • The cut zone is red, and is above the on grade tolerance zone.
+The cut zone is active when the current position of the drum edge is above the design or target surface.
+On grade tolerance or 📤 The on grade tolerance zone is always bright green.
+Note - To change the on grade tolerance zone, go to System Settings > Grade Tolerance.
 Fill The fill zone is blue, and is below the on grade tolerance zone.
-The fill zone is active when the current position of

-Item Function the cutting edge is below the design or target surface.
+Item Function The fill zone is active when the current position of the drum edge is below the design or target surface.